Samukh District: Historical monuments and heritage

 Many famous kurgans are found in Samukh.
 They belong to Bronze/Stone ages.
 Also, there is a famous natural monuments-old trees the age of which can be more than a millennium (1000 years).
 One of the trees has been named as Düldül, in honor of Imam Ali's horse.
-One of the historical sightseeing of the region includes the Imamzadeh Tomb (VIII century), the height of this tower reaches 12m and “Koroglu Tower”.
+One of the historical sightseeing of the region includes the Imamzadeh Tomb (8th century), the height of this tower reaches 12m and “Koroglu Tower”.

 Other exhibits can be found in the Heydar Aliev Center built in 2007.
 Center consists of 12 cultural houses, 14 clubs, 34 libraries, and 3 children's music schools.

 National reservation

-Reservation named “Eldar Shamy” is created to protect the unique and endemic population of rare Eldar Pine trees.
+Eldar Pine State Reserve was created to protect the endemic Pinus brutia trees.